-With around half of the globe’s population now daily using one or many social media channels to communicate, socialize, learn new things, exchange ideas or work, can we really predict how far will AR incorporate itself into an average user's life?
-While the projected number of mobile augmented reality users are estimated to reach 2.4 billion by 2023, and Generation Z peaking and becoming the largest fraction of the population in 2019, reaching 32%, it is already fairly safe to say that AR is no longer part of the future and is happening here and now.
+With more than half of the globe’s population now daily using one or many social media channels to communicate, socialize, learn new things, exchange ideas or work, can we really predict how far will AR incorporate itself into an average user's life?
+While the projected number of mobile augmented reality users are estimated to reach 1.7 billion by 2024, and Generation Z making one of the larger fraction of the population in 2023, reaching 26%, it is already fairly safe to say that AR is no longer part of the future and is happening here and now.
 Thus many marketing professionals have faced the challenge of finding the right format of communication and content to reach out to the new audience demands.
-With nearly three-quarters or generation Z using social media it is no surprise that the brands are actively looking for new ways to engage their audiences in a genuine and personalized way.
+With over three-quarters or generation Z using social media it is no surprise that the brands are actively looking for new ways to engage their audiences in a genuine and personalized way.

 But what has pushed the brands towards looking into adaptations of AR into Social Media?
 According to the global web index report 75% of Gen Z can be categorized as Celebrity Networkers that frequently engage with social media, top three reasons for which are to follow their favorite celebrities or influencers, to make sure they don’t miss out on anything or to find funny or engaging content.
 Generation Z have a unique relationship with technology, demonstrating high fluidity, multitasking and ability to combine different roles striving to create something unique of their own.
 Which opened a perfect opportunity for Augmented reality to become the catalyst for social media creative content.

 TikTok launch in 2016 has put the social media market upside down, challenging the status quo of major social media platforms across the globe with its unique approach to the content creation.
-Powered by futuristic AI technology, the dynamic, challenging, short-span snackable content has swooped over 800 million users away.
+Powered by futuristic AI technology, the dynamic, challenging, short-span snackable content has swooped over 1.2 billion users away.

 And of course Instagram that unites both the content creation and technology.
 With its original intent of being the platform to feature and share photos Instagram has made a major leap into the adaptation of AR technology starting from enhancement and overlay of effects, to filters interacting with music and elements of the world.
 The launch of Instagram SparkAR studio in 2018 has been a paramount gamechanger in the industry, bringing together a vast community of talented developers, artists, and designers to share their creations with the world.
 With its biweekly updates to technology and features SparkAR has been pushing the boundaries of mobile Augmented Reality, becoming the platform that delivers immersive experiences to the diverse community of social media users.